resources

 - How to track success with value-based bidding

-However, some marketers make the mistake of viewing smart bidding as a quick fix or hack to improve the performance of underperforming campaigns.
+Some marketers make the mistake of viewing smart bidding as a quick fix or hack to improve the performance of underperforming campaigns.
 The truth is that smart bidding is most effective when implemented on campaigns that are already performing well.
-It can help take those campaigns from good to great by optimizing bids and targeting more precisely.

 One challenge with smart bidding is that it requires a solid understanding of the underlying data and the algorithms driving the bidding process.
 Achieving success with smart bidding requires striking a balance between automation and human expertise.
-The best results are often obtained through a combination of data-driven bidding strategies and human insights.

-1. Micro conversions have been explored as a way to increase the quality of traffic from Google Ads when there is not enough conversion volume to switch to a value-based bidding model.
+Micro conversions have been explored as a way to increase the quality of traffic from Google Ads when there is not enough conversion volume to switch to a value-based bidding model.
 By focusing on engagement conversion actions that signal high intent from users, it was hoped that the downstream conversion actions such as form fills, MQLs, and SQLs would increase.
-However, the results showed that while engagement conversion actions increased, there was no corresponding increase in downstream conversion actions.

-2. Working with limited conversion data can be challenging when implementing value-based bidding.
+Working with limited conversion data can be challenging when implementing value-based bidding.
 This is because unlike max conversions and tCPA, where Google only has to calculate the likelihood of a user converting at the time of query, tROAS requires an additional calculation of the conversion’s value.
-Therefore, it is important to have sufficient conversion data to implement this strategy successfully.

-3. Working in large portfolios with vastly different geographies and keywords can pose challenges for bid strategies.
+Working in large portfolios with vastly different geographies and keywords can pose challenges for bid strategies.
 Google uses many contextual signals to determine bids for each auction, and if the geographies and keywords vary greatly within a portfolio, the signals used by Google to determine bids may differ between campaigns.
-This can lead to poor performance of the portfolio and should be taken into consideration when implementing portfolio bidding.

-Gclid needs to be passed into CRM and down to each milestone in the CRM or you need to have enhanced conversions setup.
+GCLID needs to be passed into CRM and down to each milestone in the CRM or you need to have enhanced conversions setup.
 So that the data being passed from the CRM into Google Ads can be linked to the specific ad click.

 Typically, to use value-based bidding, we like to have 45 conversions over the last 30 days for the specific conversion action that we are optimizing towards at the level we will be setting the bid strategy at.
 It is necessary to have more data than when using tCPA or Max Conversions to ensure that Google has sufficient data to optimize bids effectively.

-How to track success with value-based bidding
+How to track success with value-based bidding?

-Shifting your campaign conversion actions
+Shift your campaign conversion actions

 When it comes to switching from Pixel-based tracked conversions to imported CRM conversion actions, it’s important to take a staged approach.
 At WebMechanix, we typically take a step-by-step approach when transitioning to value-based bidding that looks like this: